 Horseracing in the Northern Cape, the Free State and Eastern Cape, subsequently joined the corporatisation process under the Phumelela umbrella.
 The tote business in North West Province was acquired by Phumelela shortly thereafter.

 The racing clubs in KwaZulu-Natal and the Western Cape joined in the corporatisation process by rationalising their operations under the banner of Gold Circle in 2000.
-They demerged in 2013 and since then Phumelela has managed horseracing and tote betting in the Western Cape on behalf of Kenilworth Racing with Gold Circle continuing in KwaZulu-Natal.
+They demerged in 2013 and since then horseracing and tote betting in the Western Cape has been under the management of Phumelela, with Gold Circle continuing in KwaZulu-Natal.

 The corporatisation process was a financial and competitive imperative given the significant challenges that faced the sport at the time, in particular the cycle of decline in betting turnovers, owners, horses, trainers, jockeys, prize money and financial reserves, all exacerbated by high betting taxes and the imminent legalisation of other forms of gambling, notably casinos and a national lottery.